MetroReviews/Website/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.
+When contributing to this project or submitting changes you will be promoted to make a Pull Request.
+Use this pull request to tell us about any changes you have made.
+And what you have fixed or removed.

 Please note we have a [code of conduct](./CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.